 So how do you figure out where you are right now?
 Start with these three things:

 Simply put, a net worth statement is the total of all your assets (financial accounts, real estate, investments, etc.) minus your debts (student and car loans, mortgage, credit card debt, etc.).
 This will give you a snapshot of your current financial state.

 Your cash flow is a report that shows your income versus your expenses and spending.
-Ideally, you want to have a positive cash flow: if you don’t you’re losing money.
-Choose a period of time to track the money you make and the money you spend (e.g., create a monthly cash flow report for three straight months).
-Include bills, debt payments, groceries — everything.
+Choose a period of time to track the money you make and the money you spend (e.g., create a monthly cash flow report that tracks income and expenses for three straight months).
+Include utility bills, debt payments, groceries, restaurant receipts — everything.